 |Bishop Joseph P. Delaney|

-Bishop Delaney was named the second bishop of the Diocese of Fort Worth by Pope John Paul II on July 10, 1981, and was ordained to the episcopacy in the Tarrant County Convention Center on September 13, 1981.
-His leadership of the Diocese of Fort Worth spanned 24 prosperous years.
-He died on July 12, 2005.
+Bishop Joseph P. Delaney was named the second bishop of the Catholic Diocese of Fort Worth by Pope John Paul II and was installed on September 13, 1981.
+Under his leadership the diocese grew to 400,000 Catholic.